belejmir/thesis/README.md

 All the unikernels were built with -l \\*:debug.

+## mySetup
+Contains my version of system policy and coresponding scheduling plan for the policy.

 ## frontend
 This is a code for the proxy frontend unikernel.
 It was tested when configured for unix.
 Listens on port 8080 (can change in unikernel.ml file).
 It will forward to 192.168.254.11:8081 by default (also changable in unikernel.ml).
 Built unikernel configured for 192.168.254.10/24.